KhushiRaj23/12221391/README.md

 # React URL Shortener Web App

 ## Overview
-This project is a fully functional, production-grade React web application for URL shortening, built as part of an assessment.
+URL shortner is a fully functional, production-grade React web application for URL shortening, built as part of an assessment.
 It features robust error handling, analytics, and a custom logging middleware that integrates with a protected API.

 ## Features
 - Shorten up to 5 URLs at once, with optional validity and custom shortcodes